-The following Management's Discussion and Analysis should be read in conjunction with our financial statements and the related notes thereto included elsewhere herein.
-This Management's Discussion and Analysis ("MD&A") contains forward-looking statements that involve risks and uncertainties, such as statements of our plans, objectives, expectations and intentions.
+The following Management's Discussion and Analysis of Financial Condition and Results of Operations (the "MD&A) should be read in conjunction with our financial statements and the related notes thereto included elsewhere herein.
+This MD&A contains forward-looking statements that involve risks and uncertainties, such as statements of our plans, objectives, expectations and intentions.
 Any statements that are not statements of historical fact are forward-looking statements.
-When used, the words "believe," "plan," "intend," "anticipate," "estimate," "expect," and the like, and/or future-tense or conditional constructions ("will," "may," "could," etc.), or similar expressions, identify certain of these forward-looking statements.
-These forward-looking statements are subject to risks and uncertainties that could cause actual results or events to differ materially from those expressed or implied by the forward-looking statements in this form.
+When used, the words "believe," "plan," "intend," "anticipate," "target," "estimate," "expect," and the like, and/or future-tense or conditional constructions ("will," "may," "could," "should," etc.), or similar expressions, identify certain of these forward-looking statements.
+These forward-looking statements are subject to risks and uncertainties that could cause actual results or events to differ materially from those expressed or implied by the forward-looking statements in this report.
 Our actual results and the timing of events could differ materially from those anticipated in these forward-looking statements as a result of several factors.